Philippines in talks with Russian vaccine maker as it records highest daily COVID-19 deaths in nearly a month

 Areas in and around the capital have returned to a strict lockdown to contain the spread.

-In July, Duterte made a plea to his Chinese counterpart to make the Philippines a priority if it develops a vaccine, amid concern in developing countries about availability.
+Duterte is keen to access a vaccine and in July made a plea to China to make the Philippines a priority if it develops one.

+The Philippines will conduct nine months of clinical trials of anti-flu drug Avigan, manufactured by a subsidiary of Japan's Fujifilm Holdings, starting with 100 doses to administer to patients in four Manila hospitals, Vergerie said.

 READ: Potential COVID-19 vaccine jointly developed by Duke-NUS and Arcturus begins human trials